-Air filled tires work in the same way as those in gasoline vehicles.
+Air-filled tires work in the same way as those in gasoline vehicles.
 The tires have rubber on the outside with a tube in the inside.
-The tires work great in absorbing shock during bumpy rides but come with the downside of been high maintenance.
+The tires work great in absorbing shock during bumpy rides but come with the downside of being high maintenance.
 You will constantly need to check the tire pressure frequently and be prone to tire bursts.
 However, if you are planning on navigating rocky and bumpy terrain then go with these tires.

 Next, you need to have a close look at the tire size.
 A good scooter should have a tire size of over 8 inches.
 This offers a smoother ride than the smaller tires; most of the high-end scooters will come with pneumatic tires.

 The kind of speed you want in a scooter will largely be dependent on the size of the motor.
 Most electric scooters that have been used for commuting have an average speed of 15 mph.
 Kids scooters will have lower speeds to prevent the kids from unnecessary accidents.
 Recent innovations in battery power have produced scooters that are capable of hitting speeds of up to 40 mph.
 Note that city laws tend to curb the maximum speed for most scooters to around 15 mph and so you need to check with them for the speed limit before purchasing a scooter.

 When it comes to battery power electric scooters can either run on lead-acid or lithium-ion batteries.
 The lead-acid battery is affordable but comes with the downside of reduced power and high maintenance.
 Most of the electric scooters will use such kinds of batteries.
 High-end scooters use lithium-ion batteries which are pricier but come with a host of advantages like quick charging time, high power, durability, and low maintenance.
 They are also lighter than the lead-acid battery.